apache/streampipes-website/docs/04_use-charts.md

 At the bottom of the data configuration, StreamPipes also offers two small but practical switches: the browser overload warning and the missing-values option.
 These are not usually the main story of the chart, but they matter operationally.
 A large result set can make the browser heavy, and incomplete rows can distort multi-field charts.
 If a chart becomes unstable because one field is occasionally missing, ignoring incomplete events can be more useful than trying to style around the problem.

+<ScreenshotFigure
+src="/img/2026/chart-data-fields.png"
+alt="Chart editor data tab with field selection" title="Build the Query First" eyebrow="Data Configuration" caption="Field selection, grouping, and filters define the analytical result before the visualization tab turns it into a chart." size="compact"
+/>

+<ScreenshotFigure
+src="/img/2026/chart-advanced-filter.png"
+alt="Advanced Filter"
+title="Advanced Filter"
+caption="Use the Advanced Filter for complex filter expressions" size="compact"
+/>

 ## Use the data preview as your checkpoint

 The `Data preview` is one of the most important parts of the chart editor.
 It is the moment where the abstract query becomes visible as concrete rows.
 Users who learn to trust the preview usually build better charts faster.

 Before spending time on chart type or appearance, look at the preview and ask a few basic questions.
 Did you select the correct dataset?
 Did the filter return the right subset?
 Did grouping create the result shape you expected?
 Does the result look like something the chosen chart type can represent well?
 Many chart problems are already obvious in the preview.
 If a pie chart seems wrong, the grouped values are often already wrong in the table.
 If a status chart looks confusing, the issue is often that the query still returns too many rows instead of one clear current state.

-<ScreenshotFigure
-  src="/img/2026/chart-data-fields.png"
-  alt="Chart editor data tab with field selection" title="Build the Query First" eyebrow="Data Configuration" caption="Field selection, grouping, and filters define the analytical result before the visualization tab turns it into a chart."
-/>
+The three configuration tabs are easiest to understand as a sequence. `Data` defines what should be queried. `Visualization` decides how that result should be interpreted as a chart type. `Appearance` is where presentation details are refined once the analytical meaning is already correct.

 ## Choose the chart type to match the question